Bego02/MBHSeg25/README.md

 Inference

 To set up the environment and install the necessary dependencies, follow these steps:

 Build conda environment

-    Create and Activate a Virtual Environment
+1.Create and Activate a Virtual Environment
     conda create -n MBHSEG25 python==3.11.10
     conda activate MBHSEG25

-    Install the requirements
+2.Install the requirements
     cd ????????????????????????????????
     pip install -r requirements.txt